Criticism of Israel: Critics of Israel who have been accused of antisemitism

 In 2002, Desmond Tutu, a critic of Israel, compared Israel's policies to apartheid-era South Africa.
-Tutu wrote that criticism of Israel is suppressed in the United States, and that criticisms of Israel are "immediately dubbed anti-Semitic".
+Tutu wrote that criticism of Israel is suppressed in the United States, and that criticisms of Israel are "immediately dubbed antisemitic".

-Michael Prior was a vocal critic of Israel's treatment of Palestinians, and who was frequently accused of anti-Semitism, yet he was careful to distinguish between anti-Zionism and anti-Semitism.
+Michael Prior was a vocal critic of Israel's treatment of Palestinians, and who was frequently accused of antisemitism, yet he was careful to distinguish between anti-Zionism and antisemitism.

 Ken Livingstone, former mayor of London, was accused of antisemitism for a variety of comments, including remarks criticizing Israel's treatment of Palestinians.
-In response, Livingstone wrote "For 20 years Israeli governments have attempted to portray anyone who forcefully criticizes the policies of Israel as anti-semitic.
+In response, Livingstone wrote "For 20 years Israeli governments have attempted to portray anyone who forcefully criticizes the policies of Israel as antisemitic.
 The truth is the opposite: the same universal human values that recognize the Holocaust as the greatest racist crime of the 20th century require condemnation of the policies of successive Israeli governments – not on the absurd grounds that they are Nazi or equivalent to the Holocaust, but because ethnic cleansing, discrimination and terror are immoral."

-Peace activist Cindy Sheehan claimed she has been improperly accused of being anti-Semitic because of her anti-war position, particularly her criticism of the Israel lobby and Israel's actions towards Palestinians.
+Peace activist Cindy Sheehan claimed she has been improperly accused of being antisemitic because of her anti-war position, particularly her criticism of the Israel lobby and Israel's actions towards Palestinians.
 Sheehan emphasized that her criticism of Israel is "not to be construed as hatred of all Jews".

 Critics that suggest censorship or suppression

-Political scientists John Mearsheimer and Stephen Walt wrote an article critical of the Israel lobby in the United States, in which they asserted that the Israel lobby uses accusations of anti-Semitism as a part of a deliberate strategy to suppress criticism of Israel.
-Mearsheimer and Walt themselves were accused of anti-Semitism as a result of that article and the book they wrote based on the article.
+Political scientists John Mearsheimer and Stephen Walt wrote an article critical of the Israel lobby in the United States, in which they asserted that the Israel lobby uses accusations of antisemitism as a part of a deliberate strategy to suppress criticism of Israel.
+Mearsheimer and Walt themselves were accused of antisemitism as a result of that article and the book they wrote based on the article.

 Jenny Tonge, member of the UK House of Lords, has frequently criticized Israel's policies, and has been labelled antisemitic.
 In response, she said during a speech in Parliament: "I'm beginning to understand ... the vindictive actions the Israel lobby [and] AIPAC ... take against people who oppose and criticize the lobby. ...
 [I understand] ... the constant accusations of antisemitism – when no such sentiment exists – to silence Israel's critics."